falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 2. Package `sdk/symbols` contains prebuilt implementations for all the C symbols that plugins must export to be accepted by the framework.
 The prebuilt C symbols are divided in many subpackages, so that each of them can be imported individually to opt-in/opt-out each symbol.

-3. Package `sdk/plugins` provide high-level definition and base types for writing extractor plugins and source plugins.
-This uses `sdk/symbols` internally and takes care of importing all the prebuilt C symbols required by extractor and source plugins respectively.
+3. Package `sdk/plugins` provide high-level definition and base types for implementing plugin capabilities.
+This uses `sdk/symbols` internally and takes care of importing all the prebuilt C symbols required each plugin capability respectively.
 This is the main entrypoint for developers to write plugins in Go.

 Two additional packages `ptr` and `cgo` are used internally to simplify and optimize the state management and the usage of C-allocated memory pointers.